Championship fixtures 2020-21: Bournemouth start at home to Blackburn, Watford host Middlesbrough

 Derby County and Barnsley start at home against Reading and Luton Town, with Stoke City and Nottingham Forest heading to London to face Millwall and QPR.

-Bournemouth host Norwich in the third round of matches, the same weekend Watford renew acquaintances with fierce rivals Luton.
-Watford and the Canaries face off at Vicarage Road on December 26.
+Bournemouth hosts Norwich in the third round of matches, the same weekend Watford renews acquaintances with fierce rival Luton.
+Watford and the Canaries face off at Vicarage Road on 26 December.

-The three relegated teams will hope to be in the promotion hunt come the final day on May 8, with Bournemouth and Watford at home to Stoke and Swansea, while Norwich go to Barnsley.
+The three relegated teams will hope to be in the promotion hunt come the final day on 8 May, with Bournemouth and Watford at home to Stoke and Swansea, while Norwich visits Barnsley.